Building mental toughness is hard.

 It’s crazy actually, I had all the physical courage in the world.
 Skydiving, bungee jumping, hurling myself from cars moving 30 mph was no issue for me but talking to a woman I found sexy was polarizing.

 I had no moral courage.
 I could not make the conscious decision to let her know I was interested.
-The emotional harm and possible rejection was too much.
-I just couldn’t get past the rapid heart beats, elevated breathing, and hampered ability to think clearly – I was a deer in headlights.
+The emotional harm and possible rejection were too much.
+I just couldn’t get past the rapid heartbeats, elevated breathing, and hampered ability to think clearly – I was a deer in headlights.

 Each week I was asked to take one small step toward breaking down my fear of approaching women.
 The challenges started out easy enough (although I still was sweating bullets) and helped me to build momentum and confidence for the bigger challenges that were to come.

 Eventually, through this type of slow exposure therapy I was able to become immune to the disease of “approach anxiety.”
-I no longer feared introducing myself to the beautiful woman ordering a green tea latte inside a crowded Starbucks.
+I no longer feared to introduce myself to the beautiful woman ordering a green tea latte inside a crowded Starbucks.

 Building Mental Toughness